rancher/docs/content/rancher/v2.x/en/installation/ha-server-install/_index.md

 ## Part 2—Configure DNS

-Choose a fully qualified domain name (FQDN) you want to use to access Rancher (this is usually something like `rancher.yourdomain.com`).<br/><br/>You need to create a DNS A record, pointing to the IP addresses of your [Linux hosts](#provision-linux-hosts).
+Choose a fully qualified domain name (FQDN) you want to use to access Rancher (something like `rancher.yourdomain.com`).<br/><br/>You need to create a DNS A record, pointing to the IP addresses of your [Linux hosts](#provision-linux-hosts).
 If the DNS A record is created, you can validate if it's setup correctly by running `nslookup rancher.yourdomain.com`.
 It should return the 3 IP addresses of your [Linux hosts](#provision-linux-hosts) like in the example below.

 >**Note:**
 > Because it is round robin DNS, the order of the returned IPs can be different.